Propelmee leads innovative project to develop non-line-of-sight perception

-Zain presented as a Technical Expert at the ISAuto 2018 (24th-25th April) conference in Munich, Germany.
-ISAuto is the leading automotive vision conference in Europe.
+Propelmee selected to present on handling corner-cases for automated driving at ISAuto, the leading automotive vision conference in Europe.
 The 2018 conference expanded beyond the scope of just image sensors, and addressed issues concerning the whole imaging system from optics, to processing, to OEM requirements, regulations, legal framework, standards and consumer perspectives.
 To find out more, please click here.

 Propelmee was selected to give a pitch presentation to the US Autotech Council on Connected and Autonomous Vehicles.
-Zain spoke about the importance of perception in tackling the challenges of fully autonomous driving and the limitations of 3D mapping in enabling self-driving cars.
 The event took place on April 13 2018 and was held in Silicon Valley.
 For more information please click here.

 “Logistics and the last – but arguably most important – mile” by Cambridge Wireless, was hosted by Mills & Reeve LLP on 14th November 2017.
 As part of the The Automotive & Transport Group of Cambridge Wireless.
-Zain spoke at the event about the unique challenges of autonomous last-mile delivery in complex urban environments, and showcased Propelmee’s autonomous technology.
+Propelmee was invited to present the unique challenges of autonomous last-mile delivery in complex urban environments, and showcased Propelmee’s autonomous technology.
 To find out more, please click here.

-Propelmee has been shortlisted as one of ten finalists in the 8th annual Cambridge Wireless discovering start-ups competition.
+Propelmee is shortlisted as one of ten finalists in the 8th annual Cambridge Wireless discovering start-ups competition.
 This year’s call was Europe-wide.
 Propelmee’s founders will be pitching to a panel of esteemed judges on 23rd October consisting of investors, entrepreneurs and technologists.
 To find out more, please click here.

-Zain is presenting as a technical speaker at the AESIN annual conference 2017, R&D track on Propelmee’s unique ‘Perception’ approaches.
+Propelmee presents at the AESIN annual conference 2017, R&D track on ‘Perception’ technologies for automated driving.
 For more information, please click here.